-- 31. By the end of the financial year a total of 76 cases were considered.
-These included 24 new enquiries and the remainder consisted of existing beneficiaries who were either receiving a regular grant, or who had previously received a one-off grant together with our annual assessment of regular beneficiaries.
-The Guild has some beneficiaries who receive a regular grant of up to £25 per week.
-It is of note that 8% of those beneficiaries are overseas citizens. - 32.
-There were 13 applications for grants that were declined as either the applicant did not meet the eligibility criteria laid down in the Guild's rules or Trustees did not consider them to be essential.
+- 30. The Trustees continue to take full advantage of the scheme set up by the Merchant Navy Welfare Board (MNWB) under which a trained caseworker from the Soldiers, Sailors and Airmen Families Association (SSAFA Forces Help) will, on request, carry out a home visit on behalf of the Guild.
+This may be either to help with the assessment of a new applicant, or to review the current circumstances of a regular beneficiary.
+This is an effective way of ensuring that all regular beneficiaries receive a home visit every three years from either a Guild representative, or a SSAFA caseworker.
+These home visits have identified several instances where the Guild has been able to provide much needed additional support. - 31.
+By the end of the financial year, a total of 66 cases were considered.
+These included 17 new enquiries.
+The remainder were existing beneficiaries who receive regular grants as well as several who received a further grant to cover additional requests for help. - 32.
+There were 8 applications for grants that were declined as either the applicant did not meet the eligibility criteria laid down in the Guild's rules or Trustees did not consider them to be essential.
 However, declined applications were usually forwarded to other charities in case they were able to offer assistance.
 It should be noted that the Guild Secretary also responds to a wide range of general enquiries and requests for advice.
 In addition, a review of regular beneficiaries is also carried out annually, with one third being assessed every four months to spread the workload. - 33.
-The total value of grants actually paid during the year was £56,171 while the corresponding figure for 2017/18 was £67,919.
-The number of beneficiaries receiving a regular grant fell from 36 at the end 2018/19 to 26 at the end of the current financial year.
+The total value of grants actually paid during the year was £64,684 while the corresponding figure for 2019/20 was £58,275.
+27 beneficiaries received a regular grant at the end of 2019/20 and the figure was the same at the end of the current financial year.
 All regular beneficiaries received a Christmas bonus of £100 to brighten the festive season.
-The cost of this benefit totalling £3,300 was funded from the existing funds of the Guild. - 34.
-During the year, the Charity received no legacies compared to the single legacy of £2,500 in the previous year.
-Donations also fell, with £19,149 received from members and branches compared to £27,069 the previous year. - 35.
+The cost of this benefit totalling £2,800 was funded from the existing funds of the Guild. - 34.
+During the year, the Charity did not receive any legacy payments, as compared to £5,000 legacy payment in the previous year.
+Donations increased, with £26,723 received from members and branches, as compared to £19,186 in the previous year. - 35.
 The Trustees are still satisfied that the underlying financial strength of the Guild remains sufficient to maintain both the levels of regular support they currently award and the additional relief payments made in cases of severe hardship.
-Nevertheless, they realise that some restraint on the value of total grants paid each year is necessary to avoid an unsustainable drain on resources and take great care to ensure that the limited resources are properly disbursed by providing a sensible balance between the needs of current and future beneficiaries. - 36.In addition, the Trustees greatly appreciate the efforts made by members of the Guild and Institute to raise funds on behalf of the Guild at their social functions and other events held throughout the year.
+Nevertheless, they realise that some restraint on the value of total grants paid each year is necessary to avoid an unsustainable drain on resources and take great care to ensure that the limited resources are properly disbursed by providing a sensible balance between the needs of current and future beneficiaries. - 36.
+In addition, the Trustees greatly appreciate the efforts made by members of the Guild and Institute to raise funds on behalf of the Guild at their social functions and other events held throughout the year.